roguelike01/Hoe/content/authors/admin/_index.md

 title: Santos Flores
 ---

 Santos Flores is a aspiring professor who currently holds a degree in English with a teaching certificate for ELA 7-12.
-His interests include creative writing in regards to world building, D&D and the narratives that, reading, and  which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+His interests include creative writing in regards to world building, D&D and the narratives that follows, coding , reading, and fantastical worlds.
 {style="text-align: justify;"}